Core Maths is a descriptor for a range of different level 3 qualifications; it is not a qualification title in itself.

-Quantitative Reasoning is particularly suitable for journalism and politics and for citizens who want to understand better what journalists and politicians say.
-Quantitative Problem Solving is particularly suitable for future students of psychology, geography and other subjects which make extensive use of statistical techniques.
+Specification A is particularly suitable for journalism and politics and for citizens who want to understand better what journalists and politicians say.
+Specification B is particularly suitable for future students of psychology, geography and other subjects which make extensive use of statistical techniques.

 Centres can start by teaching the common component: Introduction to Quantitative Reasoning and delay the final choice of which qualification to enter students for until part way through the course.

 The OCR Core Maths playlist on You Tube has videos from the launch event which give information about the qualifications and also videos of Core Maths lessons so you can see how they work in the classroom.